Sampling Correctors: Introduction

 \subsection{Previous work}

 Dealing with noisy or incomplete datasets has been a challenge in Statistics and data sciences, and many methods have been proposed to handle them.
-One of the most widely used, \emph{multiple imputation} (one of \newest{many} variants of the general paradigm of \emph{imputation}) was first introduced by Rubin~\cite{Rubin:87} and consists of the creation of several complete datasets from \newest{an incomplete one}.
-Specifically, one first obtains these new datasets by filling in the missing values randomly according to \newer{a maximum likelihood distribution \newest{computed from} the observations and \newest{a modeling assumption made on the data}}. \newer{The parameters \newest{of this model} are then updated using the new datasets and the ML distribution is computed again.
-This resembles the \newest{Expectation-Maximization (EM)} algorithm, which \newest{can also be} used for similar problems, as e.g.~in \cite{DLR77}.
-After a few iterations, \newest{one} can get both accurate parameter estimates and the right distribution to sample data from.} Assuming the \newest{assumptions} chosen to model the data did indeed reflect its true distribution, and that the number of these new datasets was large enough, this can be shown to yield statistically accurate and unbiased results~\cite{book:incomplete:data,book:imputation}.
+One of the most widely used, \emph{multiple imputation} (one of many variants of the general paradigm of \emph{imputation}) was first introduced by Rubin~\cite{Rubin:87} and consists of the creation of several complete datasets from an incomplete one.
+Specifically, one first obtains these new datasets by filling in the missing values randomly according to a maximum likelihood (ML) distribution computed from the observations and a modeling assumption made on the data.
+The parameters of this model are then updated using the new datasets and the ML distribution is computed again.
+This resembles the Expectation-Maximization (EM) algorithm, \new{a heuristic} which can also be used for similar problems, as e.g.~in \cite{DLR77}. \new{In cases where the EM algorithm does converge to the ML distribution,} after a few iterations one can get both accurate parameter estimates and the right distribution to sample data from.
+Assuming the assumptions chosen to model the data did indeed reflect its true distribution, and that the number of these new datasets was large enough, this can be shown to yield statistically accurate and unbiased results~\cite{book:incomplete:data,book:imputation}.